 Ultimately, understanding this is one of the major keys to being good at solving technology problems.
 It is nine parts stubbornness and one part experience that gets a technical professional from a problem that seems impossible to solve and the “I knew it” solution.
-The technician who exhibits these qualities, is the guy you want solving your problem.
+The technician who exhibits these qualities is the one you want solving your problems.

 Technological curiosity is what led most IT pros into the business in the first place.
 Computer people are obsessive tinkerers, often taking something apart just to see if they can put it back together.
 They don’t limit their experience to any particular kind of computer because they aren’t interested in office politics or advertising their self-proclaimed intelligence in a conference room.
 They just want to know how it works.